Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Methods

 A common stage 1 screening test used in two-stage interaction testing is a marginal association test \citep{kooperberg2008increasing}.
 Considering this type of screening test in the clinical trial setting, the marginal effect of a biomarker on the outcome can be measured in a regression model of the form

 The screening procedure is conducted by testing the null hypothesis $\delta_{X_j} = 0$ for $j = 1, \dots, m$, with a pre-specified significance level $\alpha_1 \in (0, 1)$.
 In stage 2, one then tests interactions using the one-biomarker-at-a-time model \eqref{eqn:intStandard} within the set of biomarkers selected at stage 1.
 Another way to utilize stage 1 information is to test all $m$ biomarkers in stage 2 using weighted significance levels, that add up to the targeted error rate $\overline{\alpha}$, based on ordered biomarkers from stage 1.
-One possible weighting scheme \citep{ionita2007genomewide} is: the $B$ most significant biomarkers, i.e. with lowest p-values in stage 1, are compared with an adjusted significance level $(\overline{\alpha} / 2) / B$, the next $2B$ biomarkers are compared with $(\overline{\alpha} / 4) / (2B)$, ..., the next $2^k B$ biomarkers are compared with $(\overline{\alpha} / 2^{k + 1} ) / (2^k B)$, and so on.
+One possible weighting scheme \citep{ionita2007genomewide} is: the $B$ most significant biomarkers, i.e. with lowest $p$-values in stage 1, are compared with an adjusted significance level $(\overline{\alpha} / 2) / B$, the next $2B$ biomarkers are compared with $(\overline{\alpha} / 4) / (2B)$, ..., the next $2^k B$ biomarkers are compared with $(\overline{\alpha} / 2^{k + 1} ) / (2^k B)$, and so on.

 The motivation of conducting marginal association tests to screen for candidate interaction tests is that we expect a biomarker that has an interaction with the treatment for the disease will also show some level of marginal association with the response.
-However, it is also possible that the biomarker's main association with response and the interaction effect may be in opposite directions, such that the overall marginal effect cancels out.
-When this is the case a marginal screening strategy would fail due to the first stage test statistic having low power.
+However, it is also possible that the biomarker's main association with response and the interaction effect may be in opposite directions.
+When this is the case, a marginal screening strategy would downgrade due to the first stage test statistic having low power.

 To preserve the overall family-wise error rate, a key requirement to apply the two-stage approach is the independence between stage 1 and 2 tests.
 Both \citet{murcray2008gene} and \citet{dai2012two} proved that: with stage 1 and 2 test statistics being asymptotically independent and $m^*$ defined as the number of stage 1 selected biomarkers, using a Bonferroni adjusted significance level $\alpha = \overline{\alpha} / m^*$ at stage 2 to test interactions within the reduced set is sufficient to preserve the overall family-wise error rate of the two-stage procedure under $\overline{\alpha}$.